Caucasus

 Retire in Armenia

-Armenia offers a compelling blend of affordability—living costs run around one-third of US levels—and reasonable healthcare coverage, set against a backdrop of temperate continental climate with mild summers and cool winters.
-The country's ancient cultural heritage, compact geography, and welcoming atmosphere toward expats make it an underrated option for retirees seeking low cost of living without sacrificing access to services.
+Armenia offers affordability—living costs run around 38% of US levels—and reasonable healthcare coverage, set against a backdrop of temperate continental climate with mild summers and cool winters.
+The country's ancient cultural heritage, compact geography, and welcoming atmosphere toward expats make it an option worth considering for retirees seeking low cost of living with access to services.

 - Currency